Diversity and Discrimination

 The commission’s website can provide you with more information about race discrimination, your legal rights and what to do if you are being discriminated against.

-The ‘Disabled people’ section of Directgov provides information on rights under the Disability Discrimination Act, definitions of ‘disability’ and on general rights of access to goods and services.
+The ‘Disabled people’ section of Directgov provides information on rights under the Disability Discrimination Act, the definition of disability, and on general rights of access to goods and services.

-The EHRC gives advice and information to disabled people, education providers, employers and service providers, and supports disabled people in getting their rights under the law.
-The organisation also supports legal cases to test the limits of the law and provides an independent conciliation service for disabled people and service providers.
+The EHRC gives advice and information and provides an independent conciliation service for disabled people and service providers.
 Advisers on the EHRC helpline will be able to tell you if your case is suitable for conciliation.

 Unlawful age discrimination is when someone is treated unfavourably because of their age, without justification, or is harassed or victimised because of their age.